 Avoiding a DUI in North Alabama

-If you’re arrested for DUI in the State of Alabama – you could have to put your entire life on hold to deal with the ramifications.
-Know your rights – and contact an experienced Huntsville DUI Attorney.
-Being arrested for DUI is something that no one hopes to experience – luckily, there are ways to help avoid a DUI arrest and the consequences associated.
-This article covers some quick tips on how to avoid a DUI in North Alabama and what you should do if you are caught driving under the influence in North Alabama.
+If you’re accused of DUI in Alabama (whether alcohol or drug related) – you could have to put your entire life on hold to deal with the ramifications.
+Know your rights – contact a trusted DUI attorney.
+There are ways to help avoid a DUI arrest and the consequences associated.
+This short post covers some quick tips on how to avoid DUI in Alabama and what steps you should take if you’re caught driving under the influence (of alcohol or drugs).

-This is the best way to avoid getting charged with a DUI.
-If you are going to consume alcohol, plan ahead to leave your vehicle, have a designated driver present, call a taxi, use public transportation, sleep over or walk.
+This is the best way to avoid getting charged with DUI.
+If you’re planning to consume alcohol: leave your vehicle, have a designated driver present, call a taxi, use public transportation, sleep over, or walk.
 No matter what you choose to do, driving a motor vehicle under the influence of alcohol should not be one of the options.

-Huntsville, Athens, Decatur, and surrounding areas in North Alabama Alabama do not have a “zero tolerance” law on driving and alcohol, meaning it is not an illegal action to operate a motor vehicle after consuming alcohol.
-There is however a prescribed legal blood-alcohol level limit that the driver must remain under in order to legally operate a vehicle.
-If your blood alcohol level or BAC is above the legal limit then you are risking a DUI charge as you are deemed to be “incapable of safely operating a motor vehicle”.
+North Alabama does not have a “zero tolerance” law on driving and alcohol – meaning it’s not illegal to operate a motor vehicle after consuming alcohol.
+There is however a prescribed legal blood-alcohol level (0.08%) that the driver must remain under in order to legally operate a vehicle.
+If your blood alcohol level (or BAC) is above the legal limit – you are risking a DUI charge.
+You’re deemed to be “incapable of safely operating a motor vehicle.”

-Be mindful of the rules of any road you drive on as any minor infraction can result in you being legally stopped for a roadside check, potentially subjecting you to a DUI charge.
+Be mindful of rules for any road you drive on as any minor infraction can result in you being legally stopped for a roadside check – potentially subjecting you to investigation.
 Also make sure your vehicle is in good repair: turn signals and brake lights work and your windows, if tinted, are within the legal limit.
 As you drive, signal all your turns, don’t use your high beams and don’t weave, change speeds or make improper lane changes.
 You can be pulled over for a routine traffic stop and end up being arrested for DUI if the officer suspects you’re under the influence.

 Have all your paperwork in a readily accessible place in case you get stopped so that you will draw as little attention to yourself as possible.
 If you get stopped and you are unorganized or appear to be in a bewildered state, an officer’s suspicion may be triggered, which could result in a sobriety test to ensure you are not driving under the influence.

-Mouthing off to police is a quick way to get yourself into a pile of trouble.
-If an officer stops you, remain calm and be polite.
-Answer questions and be cooperative as you’ll have a better chance of coming out of the situation without penalty.
+Mouthing off to an officer is a quick way to get yourself into a pile of trouble.
+If an officer stops you – remain calm and be polite.
+Answer questions and be cooperative as you’ll have a better chance of coming out of the situation without issue.

-If you are arrested for DUI in the State of Alabama, you may be subjected to a blood alcohol test to determine your level of intoxication.
-In North Alabama, there are three BAC testing methods: breath, blood, and urine.
+If you’re arrested for DUI in North Alabama – you may be subjected to a blood alcohol test to determine a level of intoxication.
+There are three BAC testing methods: breath, blood, and urine.
 The most common roadside test is the breath test, also known as a ‘breathalyzer’.
-Before a BAC test is administered, the roadside officer giving the test will inform the driver that his or her license will be suspended for 90 days for refusing to take the test.
+Before a BAC test is administered, the roadside officer giving the test will inform the driver that his or her license will be suspended for 90 days (automatically) for refusing the test.
 What they won’t tell you is that your license will be suspended for the same 90 days anyways if your results are over the legal BAC limit.
 You will also have simultaneously provided incriminating evidence against you.
 What the motorist should do is ask for an independent BAC test to be administered.
 An independent test must be provided after the police commissioned test has been performed.
-If you are not allowed to seek an independent BAC test then your Huntsville DUI lawyer may be able to suppress the police ordered BAC test.
+If you are not allowed to seek an independent BAC test then your DUI lawyer may be able to suppress the police ordered BAC test.